robert-annies/toast/README.md

 controller boiler plate code for every model, no routing setup.

-Toast is a Rails engine that runs one generic controller and a sets up the routing to it according to the definition in the models, which is denoted using a block oriented DSL.
+Toast is a Rails engine that runs one generic controller and a sets up the routing according to the definition in the models, which is denoted using a block oriented DSL.

 REST is more than some pretty URIs, the use of the HTTP verbs and